Rohanthap/ConsolePrettyPrinterMicroservice/README.md

 This is a test. # Blue and bold
 Goodbye! # Red

-Copy

 ### ASCII Graph
 ███ 3.5
 ███████ 7.2
 █████ 4.8
 ██████ 6.1

-Copy

 ---

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project, please:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request.

 ![image](https://github.com/user-attachments/assets/623adc6f-e324-4151-a887-9e1df8056ade)